 - Changes in eating and sleeping habits.

-While I was in Alaska, most every person I counseled with had battled a spirit of suicide, or had lost a family or friend to suicide.
+While I was in Alaska, most every person I counseled with had battled with a spirit of suicide, or had lost a family or friend to suicide.
 It is a painful subject and there is a deception that if we don’t talk about it, it will go away or maybe it won’t come near us.
 This is a lie, we need to talk about it.
 Spirits of suicide, fear, doubt, unbelief and oppression are real.

 I know there are many struggling this time of year.
 I too, struggle this time of year, especially when I am away from my loved ones.